-Unfortunately, at this stage, a lot of information concerning DirecTV Now is under wraps.
-We know a few things, which is why we’re opening the dialogue with this DirecTV Now review, but some things we won’t know until they’ve finally gone live.
-Until then, this DirecTV Now review will fill you in on everything we know from the cost to the DirecTV Now channels list.
+The details about DirecTV Now have come pouring out on the heels of the company’s big launch press conference, and more information is sure to be released in the coming days as customers get their hands on the service.
+We know a number of things, which is why we’re opening the dialogue with this DirecTV Now review, but some things we won’t know until they’ve fully gone live.
+Until then, this DirecTV Now review will fill you in on everything we know from the cost to the DirecTV Now channels list (note: you can also call 877-625-6921 to speak to a DirecTV customer service rep to learn more about signing up for the service).

 What is DirecTV Now?